IBM/blue-cloud-mirror/scores/README.md

   You can navigate from the **High Scores App** to the **Blue Cloud Mirror Game**.

-  At the moment the there is no auth implemented in the game app, to display or delete scores from this App.
+  At the moment there is no auth implemented in the game app, to display or delete scores from this App.
   But this will be realized with usage of the [**APP ID**](https://www.ibm.com/cloud/app-id) service inside the **Functions API** in the future.

   To ensure no password is stored inside the browser, when using the WebApp, the current **functions API** does not request user auth.